microsoft/CCF/doc/use_apps/issue_commands.rst

 This passes most args verbatim to ``curl``, but expects additional ``--signing-cert`` and ``--signing-key`` args which specify the identity used to sign the request.
 These are distinct from the ``--cert`` and ``--key`` args which are passed to ``curl`` as the client TLS identity, and may specify a different identity.

-CCF identifies the signing identity for a request via the SHA-256 digest of its certificate (DER encoded), represented as a hex string.
+CCF identifies the signing identity for a request via the SHA-256 digest of its certificate, represented as a hex string.
 That value must be set in the ``keyId`` field of the ``Authorization`` HTTP header for a signed request.

 These commands can also be signed and transmitted by external libraries.